vickJo/Square_Friends/README.md

 - Quick sort of friends by date connected
 - Language switch functionality in English and French (French translations were obtained from Google and can be found in utils directory)
 - Mobile Responsiveness
+- Codacy integrated into the application's repository

 # Live Url

-This application is hosted on Netlify. [https://squarefriends.netlify.app/]Go to application
+This application is hosted on Netlify at [https://squarefriends.netlify.app/]